-It is located in the center of the city, at the intersection of Calle Alcalá, Paseo de Recoletos and Paseo del Prado.
+It is in the center of the city, at the intersection of Calle Alcalá, Paseo de Recoletos and Paseo del Prado.
 In the center of the square is the Fuente de la Cibeles, it is one of the most important symbols of Madrid, it was built in 1777 and 1782.

-The Banco de España building, the Buena Vista Palace, which is the headquarters of the Army and the Linares Palace that was built in 1873 and in its gardens is the Casa de América.
+The Banco de España building (the Buena Vista Palace) which is the headquarters of the Army and the Linares Palace was built in 1873 and in its gardens there is the Casa de América.

 Gran Vía.
 Plaza de España.
 Temple of Debod

-Buildings to be highlighted: Metropolis Building, Telefónica Building: it was the first European skyscraper with 89 meters high
+- Telefónica Building.
+It was the first European skyscraper with 89 meters high

 If you have any questions or want to recommend an itinerary, do not hesitate to write me!

-You Must Reed
+You Must Read